ethanc8/opencv-python-docs/source/cv2.dnn.md

 :param model: path to the .pb file with binary protobuf description of the network architecture
 :type model: str
-:param config: path to the .pbtxt file that contains text graph definition in protobuf format.Resulting Net object is built by text graph using weights from a binary one that let us make it more flexible. @returns Net object.
+:param config: path to the .pbtxt file that contains text graph definition in protobuf format.Resulting Net object is built by text graph using weights from a binary one that let us make it more flexible.
 :type config: str
 :param bufferModel: buffer containing the content of the pb file
 :type bufferModel:
-:param bufferConfig: buffer containing the content of the pbtxt file@returns Net object.
+:param bufferConfig: buffer containing the content of the pbtxt file
 :type bufferConfig:
+:return: Net object.
-:rettype: Net
+:rtype: Net
 ````